 In my last year of the degree, I made friends with the guys that were doing a rather funny video game show in the local radio station: Game Over.
 They told me to come and visit the studio and hang out later.
 Eventually, they ask me to collaborate, because they liked the stuff that I was writing in their web forum and in my personal blog.

 The video game scene in Spain had started to resurface by then.
 Pyro Studios was very successful and my university had started a Masters Degree a couple of years before.
 I decided to try it and see if I could get a job programming video games.
 After the masters I managed to get hired at Digital Legends, I suspect because of my Linux and Python knowledge, but I am not ashamed of it.

 I learned in my time at Digital Legends working first with Nokia and N-Gage and then being exposed to a lot of platforms during the mobile explosion.
 A lot died fast, but I was able to see the birth of the iPhone (and we were on a Keynote) and Android.

 After 7 years at Digital Legends I felt the need for something new and I wanted to work abroad.
-Remedy was testing the water in iOS and they offered me the chance to come and work in Finland with a team of experienced mobile developers.
+Remedy was testing the waters in iOS and they offered me the chance to come and work in Finland with a team of very experienced mobile developers.

 I worked on two unreleased mobile projects at Remedy.
 It was a great place to work, but my time there was shorter than I expected because they decided to move away from mobile so instead of jumping to AAA, I applied to Supercell who, at that point, were looking for a programmer with Android experience for the Hay Day team (did I mentioned that I love Hay Day?).